nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The group attributes are in an invalid format.
+The group command format is invalid.

     * 1a1.
 ArchDuke shows an error message.

       Use case resumes from step 1.

 * 1b.
-The group attributes are missing.
+The group name is invalid.

   * 1b1.
 ArchDuke shows an error message.